Blurred Lines: Critical reception

-"Blurred Lines" was criticized heavily by music critics, who stated that it glorifies rape culture.
-The Daily Beasts Tricia Romano described the track as "kind of rapey."
+"Blurred Lines" was heavily panned by music critics, who stated that it glorifies rape culture and encourages sexual violence against women.
+Tricia Romano of The Daily Beast and Elizabeth Plank of Salon.com described the music and lyrics as "rapey".
 Katie Halper for Raw Story opined that the track has "rape-condoning lyrics".
-Elizabeth Plank of Salon.com noted that the "lyrics are rapey".
-Ann Powers for NPR declared that the verse: "I know you want it," objectifies women and condones rape.
-Writing for The Independent, Mollie Goodfellow described Thicke as the "weaselly face of the rape anthem 'Blurred Lines'."
-Callie Ahlgrim and Courteney Larocca of Insider commented that if "you could cancel a song the way fans cancel artists, 'Blurred Lines' deserves to be that song."
-They continued, saying its "existence is a huge injustice to women everywhere."
+For Bustle, Kaitlin Reilly wrote that the song's lyrics reflected language "used to excuse rape".
+Emma Teitel of Maclean's conceded that the song "may very well flirt with rape", noting that "many rappers have received zero flack for openly endorsing it".
+Writing for The Independent, Mollie Goodfellow described Thicke as the "weaselly face of the rape anthem".
+Callie Ahlgrim and Courteney Larocca of Business Insider commented that the song was "an awful reminder that rape culture is still incredibly prevalent", saying its "existence is a huge injustice to women everywhere".
+Ann Powers for NPR declared that the verse: "I know you want it" objectifies women and condones rape.

-Andy Hermann for The Village Voice stated that Thicke and Williams ruined the summer of 2013 with the "smug turd of a pop tune" and deemed the song "terrible, tacky, [and] derivative."
+Andy Hermann for The Village Voice stated that Thicke and Williams ruined the summer of 2013 with the "smug turd of a pop tune" and deemed the song "terrible, tacky, [and] derivative".
 In his review for Rolling Stone, Rob Sheffield gave the song a negative review, calling it "the worst song of this or any other year".
+Matt Mitchell of Paste described the track as "harmful", opining he "can't say the song hasn't aged well, because it never had any merit to begin with".
 Dorian Lynskey of The Guardian labeled it as "the most controversial song of the decade".
 Annie Zaleski of The A.V.
 Club criticized the track for conveying a tone she considered to be demeaning, describing its themes as suggestive and exclusionary.
-Greg Kot from the Chicago Tribune described the song's lyrics as "dunderheaded", while saying Thicke "scrapes bottom with his single-entendre come-on's."
-Trevor Anderson of Billboard opined that continues to remains polarizing, continuing to draw mixed reactions from critics and listeners.
+Greg Kot from the Chicago Tribune described the song's lyrics as "dunderheaded", while saying Thicke "scrapes bottom with his single-entendre come-on's".
+Trevor Anderson of Billboard opined that the song continues to draw mixed reactions from critics and listeners.